programster/example-python-pakage/README.md

 # Example Python Package

-An example python package built from watching [this talk](https://blog.programster.org/lecture-publishing-perfect-python-packages-on-pypi#).
+An example python package built from watching [this talk](https://blog.programster.org/lecture-publishing-perfect-python-packages-on-pypi#). and also taking ["How to add additional files to a wheel"](How do you add additional files to a wheel?) into account.
 Edit the info in setup.py for the metadata of the package.
 E.g. the package name, description, version etc.